Frederick Occupied: A Downtown Frederick Walking Tour

 The program will begin outside the National Museum of Civil War Medicine at 3:00 PM.

 This will be a “pay-what-you-please” program.
-Early registration is encouraged.
+Space is limited so register early to ensure your spot.